 There is a holder for an Olympic barbell (~2” sleeve diameter) and a standard barbell (1” sleeve diameter).

-You need additional ceiling clearance above the max height of the Monster G12 to store a full sized Olympic bar.
+You need additional ceiling clearance above the max height of the Force USA G12 to store a full sized Olympic bar.
 As long as your ceiling is at least 7’11” tall, you’ll be able to store your bar here.
 This accounts for the extra distance you need to lift the bar into and out of the storage sleeve.

 If your ceiling is too short, you can always buy a wall-mounted storage solution like this vertical storage hook or this horizontal storage rack.
 Or you can simply store the bar on the j-hooks when you’re finished training.